Ozzie Albies Player Props: Braves vs. Astros

-The Atlanta Braves and Ozzie Albies, who went 0-for-4 last time in action, take on Hunter Brown and the Houston Astros at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Ozzie Albies and his .538 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Framber Valdez and the Houston Astros at Truist Park, Saturday at 7:20 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Padres.
+In his previous game, he went 1-for-3 with a double and two RBI against the Astros.

 Ozzie Albies Game Info & Props vs. the Astros